TownyAdvanced/TownyResources/README.md

 # TownyResources
-TownyResources adds value to towns, by giving each one a unique set of automatically-extracted resources (*e.g. Oak Log, Coal, Wheat etc.*), and then protecting that economic value with moderate limits to player-block-breaking.
+TownyResources adds value to individual towns, by giving each one a unique set of automatically-extracted resources (*e.g. Oak Log, Coal, Wheat etc.*), and then protecting that economic value with moderate limits to player-block-breaking.

-## Installation Guide
+# Installation Guide
 1. Ensure you have Towny 0.97.1.0+
 2. Edit your townyperms.yml file, and add the following perms:
    > Mayor, Assistant, Treasurer:  ... townyresources.town.collect